objcio/articles/2014-08-11-bad-testing-practices.md

 defines a contract, which is a well-defined set of expectations about how your code is going to act based on different inputs.
-The private API (private methods or even entire classes) does not define that contract and it is subject to change without notice, therefore your tests (or your colleagues) cannot rely on them.
+The private API (private methods or even entire classes) does not define that contract and it is subject to change without notice, so your tests (or your colleagues) cannot rely on them.

 By testing your private methods in this way, you will remain free to change your (truly) private